ducky4life/ns-detag/README.md

 # ns-detag

 > [!WARNING]
 > Per the [new script rules](https://forum.nationstates.net/viewtopic.php?p=41811907#p41811907), this script is no longer legal.
-I will fix it when I find the time to.
+A fix is on the way.

 **works with fast.nationstates.net :D**